shahad-bit/Disaster-Response-Pipeline/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Credits must be given to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](hhttps://insights.stackoverflow.com/survey).
+Credits must be given to Figure Eight for the data and Udacity for the project idea.